EchoWOO/Predicting-disaster-types-using-data-pipelines/README.md

 ## 1. Overview

-In this project, I applied data engineering and machine learning pipelines to analyze disaster data from Figure Eight and built a model for an API that classifies disaster messages.

-The **data** directory contains real-world messages sent during disaster events.
+In this project, I applied data engineering and machine learning pipelines to analyze disaster data from Figure Eight and built a model for an API that classifies disaster messages.The data directory contains real-world messages sent during disaster events.
 I created a machine learning pipeline to categorize these events to assign the related agencies for support.
 This project also includes a web app where people can input a message and get classification results in categories in less one second.

 ## 2. Project Components